 In addition to providing advanced technical training, VR can also help students better prepare for delicate interactions with patients and their families.
 How so?
 Well, VR has the potential to let future physicians and other healthcare professionals personally experience their patients’ symptoms by putting on a headset and seeing what it’s like to be someone with high-frequency hearing loss, for example.
 By getting a feel for the limitations of certain debilitating conditions, students are more inclined to understand their patients’ suffering and provide compassionate care.

 While many questions remain as to how VR will benefit the future of medicine, there’s no denying that it can help train students to provide the highest quality of care.
-Consequently, many medical schools in Calgary are looking to include the latest technologies in simulation medicine in their curriculums.
+Consequently, many medical schools and colleges are looking to include the latest technologies in simulation medicine in their curriculums.

-As one of the city’s best vocational schools offering a dynamic range of healthcare programs, Alberta Business & Educational Services (ABES) is committed to providing the highest quality of instruction.
-As such, we’ve partnered with organizations like Alberta Health Services and other accredited groups to ensure our programs reflect current industry requirements.
+As one of Calgary’s best vocational, Alberta Business & Educational Services (ABES) is committed to providing the highest quality of instruction.
+As such, we’ve partnered with organizations like Alberta Health Services and other accredited groups to ensure our courses reflect current industry requirements.

 If you’re interested in pursuing an exciting career in the health services industry in Calgary, speak with an adviser at ABES today!
 Our school offers hands-on medical training programs designed to provide students with the skills, resources and opportunities they need to enter today’s workforce.